You’re Here So Let’s Have a Discussion About Creating a Last Will Before Your Passing

 Look, I know thinking about having a Last Will prepared can be emotionally tough.
 It is certainly difficult to think about the finality of life and that one day, you will no longer be alive.

-However, a properly drafted and signed Will is really, really important for those you love because you will have made clear your intention about your estate; for example, who gets what, whether it is the house, investments, even your jewelry passed down from generation to generation.
-The worst thing is not to have a Will or have a Will that is either unclear about your intentions or does not meet the statutory requirements of New Jersey law.
-Having no Will or a defective Will can lead to significant litigation down the road between your Estate and your beneficiaries who start fighting over who gets what.
-While the law does not mandate what language to use or how to make your intentions clear, the law is very precise about what needs to exist to have your Will probated and the consequences to your Estate should these formalities not be followed.
+However, a properly drafted and signed Will is really, really important for those you love because you will have made clear your intention about your estate; for example, who gets what, whether it is the house, investments, or even your jewelry passed down from generation to generation.
+The worst thing is not to have a Will or to have a Will that is either unclear about your intentions or does not meet the statutory requirements of New Jersey law.
+Having no Will or a defective Will can lead to significant litigation down the road between your Estate and your beneficiaries, who start fighting over who gets what.
+While the law does not mandate what language to use or how to make your intentions clear, the law is very precise about what needs to exist to have your Will probated, and the consequences to your Estate should these formalities not be followed.

 A Checklist to Consider With Your Last Will & Testament

-View all of Mr. Niemann’s quick and easy to watch videos on Last Wills and NJ Estate Planning located to your right on the menu page.
+View all of Mr. Niemann’s quick and easy-to-watch videos on Last Wills and NJ Estate Planning, located to your right on the menu page.

 The Formalities

 In addition to the statutory formalities of executing a Will, there are a couple of other things we do at Hanlon Niemann & Wright that you can expect of us should you have us prepare your Last Will and Testament.
 One of the first things we do is make the Will self-proving through notarization.
-A notarized Will, unless it is contested, can be admitted to probate without testimony being taken from the witnesses as to the mental capacity of its maker the day the Will was/is executed.
-It gives you that extra peace of mind knowing that your Will can be admitted to probate without a lot of hassle or expenses.
+A notarized Will, unless it is contested, can be admitted to probate without testimony being taken from the witnesses as to the mental capacity of its maker on the day the Will was/is executed.
+It gives you that extra peace of mind, knowing your Will can be admitted to probate without a lot of hassle or expense.
 Another thing we have you do is sign and date each page of your Will.
 Why do we do this?
-In case there ever is a fight over the Will, your signature on each page acknowledges you have read the page and understood its contents and declare that page to be a part of your Last Will and Testament should any of the pages of the document become separated.
+In case there ever is a fight over the Will, your signature on each page acknowledges you have read the page and understood its contents, and declare that page to be a part of your Last Will and Testament should any of the pages of the document become separated.

 Holographic Wills and Other Writings Intended to Be a Last Will

 Suppose you have a document that doesn’t meet all the formalities I described above, but still declares that it is your Last Will and Testament.
 Can it be admitted to probate as a holographic Will?
 The short answer is yes, but it may (will) take more effort to prove that it is your actual Last Will and Testament.
-That is because the Legislature has a heightened standard to prove that a document is actually a holographic Will that should be admitted to probate.
+That is because the Legislature has set a heightened standard for proving that a document is a holographic Will that should be admitted to probate.
 Under the law, you need to show that the signature and material portions of the document are in the testator’s handwriting.
 You then need to establish that the document was intended to be the Last Will and Testament of the person by clear and convincing evidence.
 That is, you have to convince a court that it is substantially more likely than not that the document was intended to be the Last Will and Testament of the decedent.

 Intent can be tough to prove.
 Remember, the testator is dead and can’t testify about their intentions.
 As a result, a court has to figure out what his or her intent was when disposing of his/her estate.